Skip to content

 Pole Treatment Protocol

-The 6-step process is identical across all designs and is absolutely non-negotiable.
-Untreated eucalyptus in Portugal fails in 5-10 years — attacked by subterranean termites, wood-boring beetles, and fungal rot long before it wears out structurally.
-Properly treated timber lasts 30-40 years above ground, and this sequence keeps poles flexible for bending into arch frames.
+Untreated eucalyptus in Portugal fails in 5–10 years — attacked by subterranean termites, wood-boring beetles, and fungal rot long before it wears out structurally.
+There are two reasonable treatment protocols documented here, and you should choose based on what you’re building.

 1. Debark Within 48 Hours